ccollicutt/docker-swift-onlyone/README.md

 ## Requirements

-I have only tested this using the btrfs file system.
+I have only tested this using the Docking and the btrfs file system.
 OpenStack Swift requires a file system that has xattr capability.
 There are several file systems that provide this, but I don't believe that aufs is one of them.
 So I am using btrfs.
 Docker 1.0 has added support for the xfs file system, which is typically what OpenStack Swift is deployed on, so that is also an option.

 ## startmain.sh